 We were visiting the Hunter family in 1975 when Jimmy turned the sports world upside down and started free agency in baseball.
 Following a contract dispute with Charley Finley, the owner of the Oakland A’s, Jimmy signed a four year, 3.75 million dollar contract with the New York Yankees.
 He went on to win two more World Championships with the Yankees.
 During this time, I was now old enough to begin understand the gravity of what this man had accomplished and how beloved he was with his teammates.
 I collected his cards, balls, helmets, bats, posters, magazines throughout my adolescence.
 When I got married and we built our home, we created a memorabilia for it all.
 Reflecting on these memories with my children and sharing the amazing stories about Jim “Catfish” Hunter and how his life left an indelible mark on my life is something I can never repay.

 When we found out Jimmy had ALS, to be honest I knew nothing about the disease.
 But I quickly found out what it would do to a fine tuned, precision athlete.
 Jimmy lost the use of both arms in the beginning and then it quickly ended the life of one the finest people you would ever meet.

 We are honored to have the opportunity with our company to join his family, my Aunt Helen, Cousins, Todd, Paul and Kimberly, in the fight against ALS.
 Also known as Lou Gehrigs Disease, ALS is one of the most horrible diseases that can strike our families.
-I felt it important to share the Jim “Catfish” Hunter ALS Foundation cause and site with you and ask for your support.
+We ask for your support through our Jim “Catfish” Hunter ALS Foundation which supports those afflicted with the disease.